 We recognise the importance of companies being accountable for and transparent about their tax practices.
-We expect portfolio companies to have a tax policy that outlines the company's approach to taxation and how it aligns with the overall business strategy.
-We also expect companies to have a robust tax governance and management framework in place, to pay taxes where economic value is created and to provide country-bycountry reporting.
-We view reporting against the GRI:207 as best practice for companies across sectors and will consider voting against board members of relevant committees in cases of material misalignment with this standard.
+We expect companies to have a tax policy that outlines the company's approach to taxation and how it aligns with the overall business strategy.
+We also expect companies to have a robust tax governance and management framework in place, to pay taxes where economic value is created and to provide country-by-country reporting.
+We view reporting against the GRI:207 as best practice for companies across sectors and will consider voting against the appointment of relevant directors in cases of material misalignment with this standard.